Sylvia (singer): Artistry

 Sylvia's 1980s music was rooted in the country genre, but also embedded country pop, disco and adult contemporary.
 AllMusic's Stephen Thomas Erlewine wrote, "At a time when country music already trending toward light, sweet pop music, Sylvia's records were the aural equivalent of cotton candy, so light they nearly floated in the air."
 Kurt Wolff, author of Country Music: The Rough Guide, believed that her "youthful vigor and bouncy, chirpy style foreshadowed the late-80's success of adolescent pop singers like Debbie Gibson and Tiffany."
 Wolff also found songs like "Tumbleweed" blended country with disco.
 Rolling Stones Stephen L. Betts noted a similar finding with Sylvia's "The Matador", describing it as having a "throbbing disco beat".
 Betts further wrote, "For a brief, shining moment, Sylvia was Olivia Newton-John and ABBA rolled up into one."

 Sylvia credited Patsy Cline as her primary musical inspiration, later saying, "I used to listen to Patsy Cline so much that I felt like I knew her.
 I wish I really had."

 Sylvia regularly attends vocal lessons to maintain her singing voice, crediting her vocal coach, Gerald Arthur, in a 2022 interview.
 From his vocal lessons, she learned about control and identifying with song lyrics to help bring out stronger lyrical messages.

 Personal life

 Sylvia has been married and divorced three times.
 Her first marriage was in 1978 to photographer, Mike Allen, which ended in divorce in 1983.
 In a 1983 interview, Sylvia explained that the couple "married young and grew apart", yet remained on friendly terms.
 In 1984, she married musician Tom Rutledge.
-In 1990, she married for a third name and changed her last name to "Hutton".
+In 1990, she married for a third time and changed her last name to "Hutton".
 Her third husband's first name has not been publicly revealed.
 However, she told The Huffington Post that her marriage had ended in 2014.